YitzhakMizrahi/thought-interface-manifesto/README.md

 > "The future of human-computer interaction is the future of human freedom."

+### 🔬 Current Status
+This is a living document in active development.
+The technology described doesn't fully exist yet - and that's precisely why we need ethical frameworks now, before capability outpaces wisdom.

+### 🤝 Who This Is For
+- Neural interface researchers and developers
+- Ethicists working on emerging technology
+- Accessibility advocates and neurodivergent communities
+- Anyone who believes technology should serve human flourishing

 ### 📢 Get Involved

 This is an open conversation.
 If you believe in designing neural interfaces that respect the soul, we invite you to: